-There are 3 ferry routes operating between Denmark and Sweden offering you combined total of 78 sailings per day.
-Stena Line operates 2 routes, Frederikshavn to Gothenburg runs 6 times per day & Grenaa to Varberg about 14 times weekly.
-Scandlines operates 1 route, Helsingor to Helsingborg which runs 70 times daily.
+There are 3 ferry routes operating between Denmark and Sweden offering you combined total of 48 sailings per week.
+Stena Line operates 3 routes, Frederikshavn to Gothenburg runs 3 times per day, Grenaa to Varberg about 14 times weekly & Grenaa to Halmstad about 13 times weekly.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Denmark to Sweden to get the most up to date information.

 Denmark is the southernmost country in Scandinavia, boasting some of the highest rated standards of living in the world.

 Often regarded as a ‘fairytale country’, Denmark has both natural and architectural splendour in abundance.
 Renaissance castles stand on lake banks and stunning sandy beaches line the coast.
 Whatever the season, Denmark has something to suit.

 However, it is much more than just beautiful buildings and scenery.
 Its capital, Copenhagen is a hub for fashion, gastronomy and forward-thinking design.
 It’s also a haven for cyclists, with a vast network of cobbled streets leading you to candlelit bars and fascinating museums.

 Denmark is an excellent gateway to the surrounding Scandinavian countries and mainland Europe, with a large number of top-quality ports providing numerous routes, all operated by leading ferry companies.
 Also, as a nation with many islands and peninsulas, travelling by ferry is the most convenient way to explore everything Denmark has to offer.